jul1andav1d/Census-Data-Prjct-2/README.md

 # PROJECT 2 PART 2

-For this part of the project, I used the approved dataset I proposed and started cleaning and exploring the data set.
+For this part of the project, I used the approved dataset from the ones I proposed before, and started cleaning and exploring the data set.

 # PROJECT 2 PART 3